pyTooling/pyTooling/doc/DataStructures/Tree.rst

    # Create a node add directly attach it to an existing tree
    node = Node(id=1, parent=root)

-   # Read a node's rarent
+   # Access a node's parent
    parent = node.Parent

 In case, two trees were created (a single node is already a minimal tree), trees get merged if one tree's root node is